castillo-n/recaptchaV3Calls/README.md

 # recaptchaV3Calls
 Making an easy out of the box calls to using googles recaptcha v3 everywhere.
+To install it:

+composer require castillo-n/recaptcha-v3calls

+To use it:
 There are 3 static calls.

 backendPHPVerificationCall